mathworks/matlab-bamboo-plugin/README.md

-# matlab-bamboo-plugin
-A Bamboo plugin integration for MATLAB
+# Continuous Integration with MATLAB on Bamboo
+This plugin provides tasks to build and test MATLAB&reg; and Simulink&reg; projects on Bamboo.
+## Usage
+Learn how to use the MATLAB plugin on [Atlassian Marketplace](https://marketplace.atlassian.com/addons/app/bamboo).